dcsan/botkit-tips/README.md

     sudo service nginx reload

 You should see an OK.
-So this means NgInx can now server the certificate.
+So this means NgInx can now serve the certificate.
 At this point you should be able to access the NgInx page via https too.

 ## edit nginx config